 2.3.2.4 Notification for Interruptions

-Although it is NOTL Hydro’s policy to minimize inconvenience to Customers, NOTL Hydro may be required to interrupt the Customer’s power supply on occasion to maintain/improve the Distribution System, or to provide new/upgraded services to other Customers.
-Except in cases of an Emergency involving danger to life and limb or impending severe equipment damage, or due to practical considerations, NOTL Hydro will endeavor to provide the Customer with reasonable notice of power interruptions.
+Although it is NOTL Hydro’s goal is to minimize inconvenience to Customers, NOTL Hydro may be required to interrupt the Customer’s power supply on occasion to maintain/improve the Distribution System, or to provide new/upgraded services to other Customers.
+Except in cases of an Emergency involving danger to life and limb or impending severe equipment damage, or due to practical considerations, NOTL Hydro will otherwise endeavor to provide the Customer with reasonable notice of power interruptions.
 However, interruption times may change due to inclement weather or other unforeseen circumstances.
 NOTL Hydro shall not be liable in any manner for failure to provide such notice of planned power interruptions or for any changes to the schedule.

 2.3.2.5 Consumers on Life Support

-Consumers who require an uninterrupted source of power for life support equipment must supply and maintain their own equipment for these purposes.
+Consumers who require an uninterrupted source of power for human life support equipment must supply and maintain their own equipment for these purposes.

 NOTL Hydro will use best efforts to maintain a constant source of supply for these Customers.
 Customers are required to notify NOTL Hydro of the nature and type of life support system.
 When this is no longer required the Customer shall notify NOTL Hydro to have their names removed.